chrxr/ibooks-kf8-textmag/README.md

 	   	<div class="pg_01_mag_02">
 	   		<p class="p1Text002">This text should appear between the middle and bottom lines in Rosewood.</p>
 	   	</div>

+  * If the script doesn't find a match for the identifier, it will not insert any text-mag, and will simply convert the file to KF8 format.
   * ALL POSITIONING MUST BE DONE IN PERCENTAGES, AND FONT SIZES IN EMS
   * ALL CONTAINER DIVS MUST BE POSITIONED ABSOLUTELY
   * You can alter the CSS for the text mag boxes by searching for "mag_boxes"